Aliases for NRCAM Gene

 External Ids for NRCAM Gene

 Cell adhesion molecules (CAMs) are members of the immunoglobulin superfamily.
 This gene encodes a neuronal cell adhesion molecule with multiple immunoglobulin-like C2-type domains and fibronectin type-III domains.
 This ankyrin-binding protein is involved in neuron-neuron adhesion and promotes directional signaling during axonal cone growth.
 This gene is also expressed in non-neural tissues and may play a general role in cell-cell communication via signaling from its intracellular domain to the actin cytoskeleton during directional cell migration.
 Allelic variants of this gene have been associated with autism and addiction vulnerability.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NRCAM Gene

 NRCAM (Neuronal Cell Adhesion Molecule) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
+Diseases associated with NRCAM include autism spectrum disorder.
+Among its related pathways are Developmental Biology and L1CAM interactions.
 GO annotations related to this gene include ankyrin binding and protein binding involved in heterotypic cell-cell adhesion.
 An important paralog of this gene is PRTG.

 UniProtKB/Swiss-Prot for NRCAM Gene